 One factor likely to have a big effect on the price of your car insurance is the type of car you drive, with the car’s speed, security features, and value all playing a big part – read our guide to the cheapest cars to insure to find out which cars attract the cheapest insurance premiums.

-You can also cut car insurance costs by adding a named driver to the insurance policy, especially if they’re older and more experienced on road.
-Furthermore, adding extra security features, such as an alarm or immobiliser, can often help you get cheaper cover.
+You can also cut car insurance costs by adding a named driver to the insurance policy, especially if they’re older and more experienced on the road.
+Furthermore, adding extra security features, such as an alarm or immobiliser, can often help get cheap car insurance for women.